kasimakhtar/KasimAkhtar/output/file_creator.md

 ## Bash script to create new batch of files in folder

-This bash script is designed to automatically create 25 new files in a directory, with file names in ascending order.
-The script assumes that the directory contains files with the same filename but with ascending numbers i.e. filename1, filename2, filename3, etc. The script also assumes the directory is being used to contain only these set of files and would not run properly if there was an anomolous file in the directory.
+This bash script is designed to automatically create 25 new files in a directory, each labelled with a number in ascending order.
+The script assumes there is a pre-existing pattern of these files in the folder in the format of a fixed "filename" and an ascending "number" i.e. filename1, filename2, filename3, etc.

 ~~~

 #! /bin/bash

-#Find current total number of files in directory
+#Find current total number of files in folder
-FILE_NUM=$(cd /root/directory/ && ls | wc -l)
+FILE_NUM=$(cd /home/folder/ && ls filename* | wc -l)

 #Create variable to establish first file to be created
 FIRST_ADD="1"